I’ll Give You $1 Million Dollars…

 I see too many business owners struck by “shiny object” syndrome.

-They’re enticed by a marketer or agency’s promises, and before you know it have dropped all of this money with little results to show.
+They’re enticed by a marketer or agency’s promises, and before you know it has dropped all of this money with little results to show.

 So they cancel the service or fire the agency and move on… only to fall into another set of lofty promises (often ones that include that they are “not like the other guys”), and the cycle continues.